TomaszWoloszyn983/shopping-list-application/README.md

 ## **6. Testing**

+The Application is fully responsiveness and the applications code was tested using:
+* Nu Html Checker for html code.
+* W3C CSS Validator form css code.
+* Jshint for Java Script code.
+* CI Python Linter for Python code.

-The applications code was tested using Pep8 code validator: http://pep8online.com/.
-More details about tesings are available in the dedicated testing section testing.md [here](TESTING.md).
+There were no issues detected by most of the test, although there where some errors implemented from add-ons More details about tesings and unfixed issues are available in the dedicated testing section testing.md [here](TESTING.md).

 ## **8. Deployment**